learn-co-curriculum/react-hooks-jsx/README.md

-# JSX and Component Structure
+# Writing JSX

 ## Overview

-In this lesson, we'll discuss using JSX, its syntax and how it is works within the context of React components.
+In this lesson, we'll discuss using JSX, its syntax, and how React uses JSX to create DOM elements.

 ## Objectives